Skip to content

 System test

-The Sushi Board comes with the Sushi Framework preloaded.
+The Sushi Board comes with the Sushi-IoT-Framework preloaded.
 This allows for a quick system test at first startup.

 By browsing the user interface, you can perform a basic hardware check.
-For more details, see the Sushi Framework documentation.
+For more details, see the Sushi-IoT-Framework DOC.

 Setup & development